1st Dose of Methotrexate for Rheumatoid Arthritis: 15 Questions

 Some reports say that 95 percent of Rheumatoid Arthritis patients take methotrexate to treat RA at some point.
 It’s the most searched for item on this website and one of the most repeated topics in questions sent to me.
 Doctors write it mtx or mtxe.
 Patients also say mex / meth / metho.
-However you spell it, hopefully, some of these answers will put you a little more at ease.
+However you spell it, some of these answers will hopefully put you a little more at ease before your 1st dose of methotrexate.

 1. How will I feel after I take methotrexate?

-You will probably not feel any different.
-Methotrexate is a slow-acting drug.
+You will probably not feel any different right after your 1st dose of methotrexate.
+It is a slow-acting drug.
 If you are worried, it helps to take it after an evening meal and go to bed.

 2. Will I have side effects?

-Most people don’t have severe or dangerous side effects.
+Most people don’t have severe or dangerous methotrexate side effects.
 If they happen, they usually appear gradually and can be reversed by discontinuing the treatment.
 Nausea is the most common side effect.
 There are lots of strategies to help fight side effects, so we don’t have to just accept them.
+There are also rarer unusual side effects.

 3. How soon will methotrexate help the Rheumatoid Arthritis?

-It takes about 6 weeks for methotrexate to effectively reduce Rheumatoid Arthritis symptoms.
+It takes about 6 weeks for methotrexate to effectively reduce Rheumatoid Arthritis symptoms, if it works for you.
 By that point, many doctors will increase the initial “low dose” to a bigger “low dose” unless RA symptoms are well controlled.

 4. Will foods I eat interfere with methotrexate?